-Are any new categories planned for the 2021 Wildlife Photographer of the Year competition?
-If so, what will the judges be looking for?
+There were new categories for the 2021 Wildlife Photographer of the Year competition - what were the judges looking for?

 Yes, including two very important ones, given our planetary emergency: Oceans and Wetlands.
 Images should have something to say – symbolically or literally, whether through broad strokes or specifics, beauty or impact – about the importance and functions of freshwater and marine ecosystems and their living components.
 So, as well as the aesthetics, think about the message that can accompany a picture.